wk-mihai/technical-challenge/README.md

  email: user@challenge.local <br>
  pass: user

-For generating dynamically trainings, use the following command, where _n_ is number of trainings (by default it will be generated 20 trainings, without videos):
+For generating dynamically trainings, use the following command, where _count_ is the number of trainings (by default it will be generated 20 trainings, without videos):

-`php artisan generate:trainings n`
+`php artisan generate:trainings count`

 ## Testing
 Copy the .env.example file and rename it into .env.testing,